Briskebyen, Oppland

-Briskebyen is a neighborhood in Gjøvik, around the street Storgata.
+Briskebyen is a neighborhood in central Gjøvik, Norway.
+The high-rise flats on Heimdalsgate that are part of the Briskebyen housing association were built in 1972.

 Briskebyen was a working-class district, made up of wooden houses built in the area before 1865.
 Most of these houses were destroyed between 1960 and 1970.
 They were replaced by high-rise flats and the hospital at Haugtun.

 The area is named after Briskeby in Oslo, which was also a working-class district.